The Catechism of the Catholic Church has the following to say about the virtue of temperance.

 Temperance was certainly one of Fr Doyle’s characteristic virtues.
 He had a very hearty appetite, but he restrained it, both as a penance and as a form of self-mastery.
 Circumstances in the war also meant that, like many of the soldiers, he sometimes had to go without food.
 But on other occasions he also gave his food away to the troops.

 Fr Doyle was also a friend and supporter of Fr James Cullen SJ, the founder of the Pioneer Total Abstinence Association.
 This movement, which is still going strong, was established to help combat excessive alcohol consumption, a real social problem in Ireland, both then and now.
-Fr Doyle was on the governing council of the Pioneers, and Fr Cullen was even thinking of him as a potential successor as leader of the Pioneers.
+I recall reading somewhere that Fr Doyle was on the governing council of the Pioneers, but I cannot recall where I read that, so I may have been mistaken.
+But in any event, we can say with certainty that Fr Doyle supported this organisation and its good works.

 Fr Doyle was certainly temperate in his use of the bed (he would sometimes sleep on the floor, and even that for only a short amount of time), and temperate in his use of heat, often refusing to a fire in his room.
 But it is in the matter of food, and the control of his appetite, that he really showed his capacity for the virtue of temperance.
 We will conclude today with Alfred O’Rahilly’s description of Fr Doyle’s temperance with respect to food.
 As always, Fr Doyle’s ascetism is, for most of us, more to be admired than imitated…